expkg-zone58/ex-xparse/README.md

 The selected parser is chosen from the list in `parser.xml`. where the lang matches and version starts-with. see `xp:parser($opts)`

-flatten omits elements with only one child element and no text.
+flatten skips elements with only one child element and no text.

 ## Available parsers
 ```xml